 First things first: you need to download the Windows 10 IoT Core Dashboard.

-Head to the Windows Dev Center IoT Downloads page.
+Head to the Windows Dev Center IoT Downloads page [No Longer Available].
 Select Download the Windows 10 IoT Core Dashboard (linked) and install the application.
 The installer downloads the rest of the dashboard package and takes a minute to complete, depending on your internet speed.

 Now, you need to setup your device.
 Select Set up a new device from the panel that the IoT Dashboards opens on.
 If you cannot see that option, select Set up a new device from the right-hand column, then press the big blue button.